-MySQL Cluster NDB 7.3.5 is a new release of MySQL Cluster, based
+MySQL NDB Cluster 7.3.5 is a new release of NDB Cluster, based on

 NDB storage engine, as well as fixing

-a number of recently discovered bugs in previous MySQL Cluster
+a number of recently discovered bugs in previous NDB Cluster

-For an overview of changes made in MySQL Cluster NDB 7.3, see MySQL Cluster Development in MySQL Cluster NDB 7.3.
+For an overview of changes made in MySQL NDB Cluster 7.3, see What is New in NDB Cluster 7.3.

-This release also incorporates all bugfixes and changes made in previous MySQL Cluster releases, as well as all bugfixes and feature changes which were added in mainline MySQL 5.6 through MySQL 5.6.17 (see Changes in MySQL 5.6.17 (2014-03-27)).
+This release also incorporates all bugfixes and changes made in previous NDB Cluster releases, as well as all bugfixes and feature changes which were added in mainline MySQL 5.6 through MySQL 5.6.17 (see Changes in MySQL 5.6.17 (2014-03-27, General Availability)).

 The default value of

 LongMessageBufferhas been increased from 4 MB to 64 MB.

 When this resource is exhausted, a suitable informative message is now printed in the data node log describing possible causes of the problem and suggesting possible solutions.